 Preparing for your Masters Degree

-The purpose of the MFRE Summer program is to ensure all incoming students have a strong command of microeconomics and statistics plus working knowledge of key statistical/data analysis software prior to starting classes in September.
-The four-week intensive Summer Program is a fun and rewarding experience and is proven to be highly beneficial for incoming students as it provides an important head start to the course-based academic year where the workload is intense from day one.
+The purpose of the MFRE Summer program is to ensure all incoming students have a strong command of microeconomics and statistics plus a working knowledge of key statistical/data analysis software prior to starting classes in September.

-The Summer Program is comprised of three components:
+The MFRE Summer Program is comprised of four components: